GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 While some of those missions were adding additional Soldier support, more recently, 3BN have been involved in their Opposing Force training called OPFORs.
 These OPFORs allow the GAANG to utilize us as “enemies” to help better train their soldiers for real world missions.

-Other METL (Mission Essential Task List) and Soldier Skills training includes:
+Other METL (Mission Essential Task List) and Soldier skills training includes:
 •	Land navigation
 •	CPR & First Aid
 •	Radio communication